A Laplacian to compute intersection numbers on $\bar{\mathcal{M}}_{g,n}$ and correlation functions in NCQFT: Summary of previous results

 we can rewrite \eqref{g11} as an integral equation.
 The measure has support in $[4 F_{\narrowunderline{0}}^2,\Lambda_{\mathcal{N}}^2]$ where $\Lambda_{\mathcal{N}}^2=\max(4F_{\narrowunderline{n}}^2\;:~ |\narrowunderline{n}|=\mathcal{N})$.
 For quantum field theory it is necessary to take a large-$\mathcal{N}$ limit.
 In general this produces divergences which need renormalisation.
 Optionally the large-$\mathcal{N}$ limit can be entangled with a limit $V\to \infty$ which, supposing the $F_{\narrowunderline{n}}$ scale down with $V$ (as e.g.\ in \eqref{EF}), can be designed to let $\varrho(X)$ converge to a continuous function.
 We also pass to mass-dimensionless quantities via multiplication by specified powers of $\mu$ \cite{Grosse:2016qmk}.
 This amounts to choose the mass scale as $\mu=1$.

 To keep maximal flexibility we consider a measure $\varrho$ with support in $[1,\Lambda^2]$ of which a limit $\Lambda\to \infty$ has to be taken for quantum field theory.
-As already observed in \cite{Makeenko:1991ec}, for $g=0$ the resulting integral equation extends to a closed equation for a sectionally holomorphic function $W_0(X)$ from which one extracts $W^{(0)}_{|\narrowunderline{p}|}=W_0(4F_{\narrowunderline{p}}^2)$.
-The same reformulation of \eqref{g11} can be done for any genus:
+As already observed in \cite{Makeenko:1991ec}, equation \eqref{1PunktFkt} \emph{extends to the closed equation}

-where a similar extension of the $1+1$-point function is assumed.
-In general, the original correlation functions are recovered from the continuous formulation via